 Seven of the Biggest Names in Advertising and Design

 Every industry has its stars, past and present, and advertising is certainly no exception.
-In fact, the very nature of advertising, and the number of different industries it touches, has resulted in some of the biggest players becoming household names.
+The very nature of advertising and the number of different industries it touches has resulted in some of the biggest players becoming household names.

 If you're new to the advertising industry, some of these people may not be familiar to you.
 If you're a veteran, this list will hopefully be a nice reminder of the greats who helped you get where you are today.

 Born in the Bronx in New York City on August 13th, 1911, William (Bill) Bernbach is without question the most important and influential figure in the history of modern advertising.
 A founding partner of Doyle Dane Bernbach (DDB), he was a copywriter and creative director who changed the face of advertising, and almost every advertising agency today relies on the ideas and structure that Bill Bernbach provided.

 Superstar copywriters are few and far between in the advertising industry.
 Neil French is at the top of a very short list (one which also includes David Abbott, Tony Brignull, Dan Weiden, Mike Lescarbeau, Luke Sullivan, Lionel Hunt and, well, anyone featured in the D&AD Copy Book).
 Now, learn a little about a man who is still considered to be one of the best writers in the business.

 There are several names in the industry that are synonymous with advertising.
 David Ogilvy is perhaps the most famous, and respected, of those names.
 Often referred to as "The Father of Advertising" he left behind him a legacy of astounding work, powerful agencies and several books that have become must-reads for anyone who even thinks about getting into the ad business.